rebelwarrior/numenera/ninth_world.md

 #### Gender
 {:.subtitle.is-4.mt-4}
 Gender is not rigid in the Ninth World.
-Visitors have strange genders, Automatons may be genderless, and numenera that alter gender exit.
-Couples of all kinds are not uncommon in the Ninth World and genders are generally considered equal.
+Visitors have strange genders, Automatons may be genderless, and numenera that alter gender exist.
+Couples of all kinds are not uncommon in the Ninth World and genders are generally considered equal throughout.

 #### Games
 {:.subtitle.is-4.mt-4}